List of House of the Dragon characters: Addam of Hull

 Addam of Hull (portrayed by Clinton Liberty) is a bastard son of Lord Corlys Velaryon, making him a dragonseed, and the younger brother of Alyn of Hull.
 He becomes a dragonrider after bonding with the dragon Seasmoke.
 Addam is a shipwright for the Velaryon fleet working out of Driftmark.
 He reunites with his brother after Alyn spent many months fighting in the Stepstones and later sees the dragon Seasmoke flying overhead.
-Unlike his brother, Addam is hopeful that Corlys will one day accept them as his sons, although is disappointed by his own lack of Valyrian features.
+Unlike his brother, Addam is hopeful that Corlys will one day accept them as his sons, although he is disappointed by his own lack of Valyrian features.
 While preparing to go fishing, he is chased by Seasmoke along a beach on Driftmark.
 After Seasmoke lands and corners him, he chooses Addam as his dragonrider and allows Addam to bond with and claim him.
-After flying on Seasmoke for the first time, he is confronted by Queen Rhaenyra Targaryen and pledges himself to her before traveling with her to Dragonstone.
-Accepted as Rhaenyra's new ally, he is approached by Corlys who praises his son for the first time and relieves Addam of his position as a shipwright now that he has a new purpose as a dragonrider.
+After flying on Seasmoke for the first time, he is confronted by Rhaenyra Targaryen and pledges himself to her before traveling with her to Dragonstone.
+Accepted as Rhaenyra's new ally, he is approached by Corlys, who praises his son for the first time and relieves Addam of his position as a shipwright now that he has a new purpose as a dragonrider.
 Addam attends a feast at Dragonstone with the other dragonriders and acts well-mannered compared to the raconteur Ulf White.
 Rhaenyra then requests that Addam fly alongside her to Harrenhal, trusting him more than the other new dragonriders, and promises him a knighthood if they win the war.

+In season 3, the Dragonseeds are sent to Harrenhal to ambush Aemond Targaryen when he arrives.
+However, after three days of waiting, they are warned by Alys Rivers of the Battle of the Gullet, and they leave to assist in the battle.
+After learning that Corlys Velaryon was missing, Addam searches for him on Seasmoke and locates his father.
+After Rhaenyra takes King's Landing, Corlys asks Rhaenyra to legitimize both Alyn and Addam as "Velaryons".
+Addam is later knighted by Daemon in the Red Keep, but Rhaenyra styles his name as "Addam of Hull", making Corlys furious at Rhaenyra's refusal to legitimize him when her own children are bastards.
+Addam then joins Baela to scout the Riverlands and Crownlands to find Vhagar.
+They manage to uncover evidence of Vhagar in Wendish Town, but discover that she is long gone.
+Later on, Addam and Baela spot Sheepstealer and tell Rhaenyra that his rider is still alive.
+He later joins Rhaenyra when she confronts Daemon and stops Rhaena from escaping.